Baton Rouge Car Accident Lawyer

 Types of Car Accidents

 Car accidents are very common in the U.S., with more than five million crashes occurring per year.
 As we established earlier with our car accident statistics, there are many different types of events that could fall under the umbrella of “car accident.”
-These different types of accidents often describe how the accident occurred, which can be helpful for both insurance adjusters and car accident lawyers.
+These different types of accidents often describe how the accident occurred, according to most insurance adjusters and car accident lawyers.
 Some of the different types of accidents include:

 • Rear-End Collisions: This is when a car collides front-end to back-end with another car.